yuhanlyu/experimental/search/biased-search/README.md

 measure the running time of random number generation.

 ## Result
-I compared my implementation of binary search, biased searhc with STL lower\_bound and bsearch in stdlib by measuring the running time of finding an element in a sorted integer array whose elements are drawn from a uniform distribution.
+I compared my implementation of binary search, biased search, C++ STL lower\_bound, and bsearch in stdlib by measuring the running time of finding an element in a sorted integer array whose elements are drawn from a uniform distribution.
 The results are shown below: